 Here are four of the best places to start searching for Māori resources:

 There are Library sessions and workshops provided specifically for Postgraduate students.
-For more information and to register go to our Zoom workshops.
+For more information and to register book now by Zoom or face-to- face.

 There are six libraries on campus and you can use all of them.